12 ноября 2024

 In the fall of 2016, Lada Talyzina joined the department as a manager responsible for work with people with developmental disabilities.
 She was the first person recruited for a specific position.
 She had never volunteered or done an internship at the Museum, nor had she worked in other departments.
 At first, she developed tours and programs together with Galya Novotortseva, then began working independently.

 Work with people with developmental disabilities mostly involves adaptation of exhibitions, the development of the tour routes, and running tours.
 For Lada Talyzina, one of the most memorable projects is her work on the First Garage Triennial of Russian Contemporary Art.
 It featured many works that were tempting to touch.
 “There was a gorgeous pan with meat dumplings by artists Olga Subbotina and Mikhail Pavlyukevich.
 After the very first tour, we were faced with the fact that everyone wanted to touch it because it was clear that it was a soft pan of dumplings (the artwork is made of coarse calico).
 Everyone wanted to lift the lid of the pan, which was sewn to the rest of the work.
 We asked artists to find a piece of the same cloth and they sent us some.
 We could then allow visitors to touch it to satisfy their interest.”
 In order to adapt exhibitions for people with developmental disabilities, Lada rewrote curatorial texts as easy reads.
 This technique involves replacing complex sentences with simple words and professional vocabulary with explanations.
 This was not an easy task as the texts were transformed and that raised questions from the curators.
-The designers and Kit Hell, head of the design team at Garage, worked enthusiastically with the adapted texts and came up with numerous options for their appearance and placement.
+The designers and Kit Hell, former head of the design team at Garage, worked enthusiastically with the adapted texts and came up with numerous options for their appearance and placement.

 Takashi Murakami’s solo exhibition Under the Radiation Falls was a challenging but successful experience in terms of inclusive practices.
 As Talyzina recalls, “I was afraid that I would have to rebuild everything because the exhibition was complex in terms of architecture.
 A group enters a corridor lined with various small figures and toys, and the rules forbid them to touch anything, but the items are not screened in any way and the passageway is very tight.
 In the end, everything was okay.
 And the exhibition was probably the most visited.
 We had 130 visitors with developmental disabilities, not counting accompanying persons.
 This is much more than before.
 Perhaps it was all about the artist’s name.
 Or maybe the families just saw the bright works on the posters.
 Or perhaps the huge promotional campaign for the exhibition was the reason.
 Anyway, a lot of people came and it was great.”